MissDysart/VBA-challenge/README.md

 # VBA-challenge
 Module 2 Challenge

+The Final Version is "Final VBA Challenge 2 for All Worksheets.vbs"

+Supplemental code used to test in "alphabetical_testing" was "Final VBA Challenge 2 Alphabet test.vbs"

 Objectives:
 1. Check each row of the <ticker> column and put name of ticker in a summary table in column (or Range) "K"
 2. For each <ticker> find the daily change (close minus open) and add together to get Yearly Change.
 Print total in column "L"